NTAP/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 With a deterministic loss model where the number of packets between two successive packet losses is always *1/p*, CUBIC always operates with the concave window profile, which greatly simplifies the performance analysis of CUBIC.
-The average window size of CUBIC {{Average-Cubic-Window}}
+The average window size of CUBIC {{proof-avg-window}}
 can be obtained by the following function:

 ~~~ math